jvargh7/jvargh7.github.io/_projects/pmequity.md

 ### Getting Involved
-These projects are ideal for advanced masters or doctoral students, who are independently skilled, to apply natural language processing techniques.
+These projects are ideal for advanced masters or doctoral students, who are independently skilled, to use large language models for studying health disparities.

-1. Identifying key themes using NLP
+1. Identifying key themes using large language models

 ### Abstracts